SPARQL-Anything/sparql.anything/EXTENSION_MECHANISMS.md

 # Extension Mechanisms

-You can extend SPARQL Anything by including new triplifiers.
+You can extend SPARQL Anything by including custom triplifiers, functions or magic properties.
+There are two ways of doing that: [wrapping the extension into a new package](#wrapping-the-extension-into-a-new-package) or [develop a plugin](#develop-a-plugin).

+## Wrapping the extension into a new package

-To this end, you have into include the `engine` module within your dependencies.
+To wrap  the extension into a new package, you have into include the `engine` module within your dependencies.

 ```
 <dependency>